Can my wife (husband) go with me?

 b.
 Of the disabled veterans going, how many will have to be physically carried on and off the bus?

 c.
 Which guardian applicants are most qualified?
 Medically trained, active duty military personnel and veterans who have previously participated in a flight are given top priority and serve as leadership members.
-The applicants physically capable of assisting in the lifting of WWII Veterans are also a top priority.
-Once the director feels enough of those positions have been filled, other applicants are then considered.
-Again, these decisions rest solely with the Program Director.
+The applicants physically capable of assisting in the lifting of Veterans are also a top priority.
+Once the flight director feels enough of those positions have been filled, other applicants are then considered.
+Again, these decisions rest solely with the Flight Director.

 Can I make a donation to Honor Flight?